mihirp161/mihirp161.github.io/_posts/2020-01-27-barnsleysFern.md

 }
 ```

 As you can see, the process itself is very simple once you get the points to store at the right place in a matrix.
 One important thing to note is that, the random numbers are generated between `-2.1820 < x < 2.6558 and 0 ≤ y < 9.9983`.
-This give you the correct arch of the fern.
+This give you the correct stalk (arch) of the fern.

 The plot is as simple as this-